 At America’s First Dental Implant Centers, the consultation, x-rays, and 3D CT scans are free.

 You’ll undergo surgery to place your dental implants, regardless of whether you receive single implants or full-arch replacements.
 If needed, teeth will be extracted during the surgery, after which titanium screws will be placed into your jawbone.
-A temporary bridge will be placed onto the implants during the surgery for all-on-four procedures, and your permanent teeth will be placed after your mouth has healed.
+A temporary bridge will be placed onto the implants during the surgery for 4-on-1 full arch procedures, and your permanent teeth will be placed after your mouth has healed.

 Tooth extractions are often extra charges and not included in advertised pricing (ranging from $300-600 per tooth), which is why some offices’ initial pricing looks so low.